National Insurance Calculator UK 2026–27

-Calculate your employee Class 1 National Insurance contributions for 2025–26.
-Enter your annual gross salary to see your total NI, monthly contributions, and a breakdown by earnings band.
+Calculate your employee or self-employed National Insurance contributions for 2026–27 or 2026–27.
+Enter your annual salary or profit to see your total NI, a breakdown by earnings band, and optional employer NI.

 How National Insurance is calculated

 Employee Class 1 National Insurance is charged on earnings above the primary threshold.
-Unlike income tax, NI is calculated on your weekly or monthly earnings — the annual figures used here are the equivalent annual thresholds.
+While income tax is calculated separately using annual bands, NI is calculated on your weekly or monthly earnings — the annual figures used here are the equivalent annual thresholds.

 NI record and State Pension

 Each year in which you earn above the lower earnings limit and make (or are credited with) NI contributions counts as a qualifying year for your NI record.
-You need 35 qualifying years to receive the full new State Pension (£221.20 per week in 2024–25).
+You need 35 qualifying years to receive the full new State Pension (£241.30 per week in 2026–27).
 A minimum of 10 qualifying years is required to receive any State Pension.
+The rate changes each April under the triple lock guarantee.

 Class 1, Class 2, and Class 4 NI

-This calculator covers Class 1 employee NI, deducted via PAYE from employed earnings.
-Class 2 and Class 4 NI apply to the self-employed — Class 2 is a flat weekly rate and Class 4 is a percentage of self-employed profits above a threshold.
-Directors of limited companies pay employee NI on salary in the same way as employees.
+This calculator covers Class 1 employee NI (deducted via PAYE) and Class 4 self-employed NI — self-employed workers pay Class 4 NI differently via Self Assessment.
+Class 4 NI is 6% on profits between £12,570 and £50,270, and 2% above.
+Class 2 NI was a flat weekly rate for the self-employed but is abolished from April 2026.
+Directors of limited companies who operate outside IR35 pay employee NI on salary in the same way as employees.

 Frequently asked questions

-Does NI vary between England, Scotland, Wales, and Northern Ireland?
+Does National Insurance vary between England, Scotland, Wales, and Northern Ireland?

 No — National Insurance rates and thresholds are set by the UK government and are identical across all four nations.
 This is unlike income tax, where Scotland sets its own rates.
 The same thresholds and percentages apply regardless of where you live or work in the UK.